wongteckmeng/tftchamp/README.md

 # DB services

-Locate your connection string and add it to the .env file.
+Set your [Atlas URI connection string](https://docs.atlas.mongodb.com/getting-started/) as a parameter in `.env`.
 Replace <username> and <password> with your credentials.

 .env
 ```